umbraco/UmbracoDocs/10/umbraco-ui-builder/filtering/overview.md

 ---
-description: Configuring filtering in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring filtering in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Filtering

-Beyond [searching](../searching/overview.md) there are also times when you need to be able to create specific views of a collections data.
-To help with this Konstrukt has a number of different filtering mechanisms available.
+Beyond [searching](../searching/overview.md) there might be times when you need to be able to create specific views of a collection's data.
+To help with this Umbraco UI Builder has different filtering mechanisms available.

 ![Filterable Properties](../images/filterable_properties.png)